Futures

 An example of a futures agreement is an agreement between an airline company and an aviation fuel producer to buy X liters of fuel at a given price.
 This contract helps both parties as the airlines aren't affected by sudden fluctuations in price, and the fuel company has regular orders at a fixed price.

-Discover more financial terms
+Discover more terms